What types of Sealers to Use on Marble

 Marble is a very porous natural stone.
 Whether you have marble on your floor, shower, countertop, fireplace, steps, or walls it needs to be sealed in order to prevent staining and for easier cleaning and maintenance.

 Stone sealers work by penetrating into the stone and filling the open pores of the stone face.
 Since marble is porous it may require several applications of the marble sealer.

 There are several types of sealers available.

-Topical sealers are those that are applied to the surface of the marble tile or counter top.
-It is used to create a protective barrier on the surface of the marble to protect against foot traffic, scratches, etching and staining.
+Topical sealers are those that are applied to the surface of the marble tile or countertop.
+It is used to create a protective barrier on the surface of the marble to protect against foot traffic, scratches, etching, and staining.

-Since it it applied to the surface, it eventually wears off and sometimes peals off the polish surface and can discolor.
+Since it applied to the surface, it eventually wears off and sometimes peals off the polish surface and can discolor.

-Topical sealers are sometimes used on marble surfaces as an inexpensive way to hide a tired worn out marble floor or when the cost of full marble restoration is prohibitive for the home owner or commercial property owner.
+Topical sealers are sometimes used on marble surfaces as an inexpensive way to hide a tired worn out marble floor or when the cost of full marble restoration is prohibitive for the homeowner or commercial property owner.

 Enhancing Stone Sealers

-Enhancing stone sealers are used mostly on hone marble or other honed natural stone surface.
+Enhancing stone sealers are used mostly on hone marble or another honed natural stone surface.
 These are penetrating or impregnating sealers designed to protect the stone surface but at the same time enhance the texture of the stone.
 These types of stones sealers make a gray dull hone marble look dark or wet and making the texture of the stone more visible.

-Which ever type of sealer you decide to use, ensure that you follow the manufacturer’s direction and look for product ratings.
+Whichever type of sealer you decide to use, ensure that you follow the manufacturer’s direction and look for product ratings.
 It is best to seek help from an experienced stone restoration professional